 Emergency Dentist vs. Emergency Room Whittier, CA

-When a dental emergency happens, many patients are unsure whether they should call a dentist or go straight to the emergency room.
-In most cases, severe tooth pain, swelling, broken teeth, knocked-out teeth, and lost fillings or crowns are better treated by an emergency dentist in Whittier.
+In general, tooth-centered problems such as severe tooth pain, swelling, broken teeth, knocked-out teeth, or lost fillings and crowns are often best handled by an emergency dentist in Whittier.

 The emergency room is usually the better option for medical emergencies involving trouble breathing, trouble swallowing, severe facial trauma, suspected broken jaw, or bleeding that will not stop.
 Knowing the difference can help you get the right care faster and avoid delays in treatment.